Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Truly multilingual serverless / edge functions.
 A function in Python can call another in Rust without serialising to JSON.

 • Microservices in WASM.
-Small composable components running on lightweight runtimes (faster startup than containers).
+Small composable components running on lightweight runtimes, with faster startup than containers.

 • Portable smart contracts.
 Some blockchains (Substrate, NEAR) already use WASM; the component model eases composition.